 - Vitamin B3 (Niacin)

 Best Vitamins And Minerals For Acne

 You may not get adequate nutrition from your diet.
 Taking supplements may help to bridge the gap.
 However, before going for any of the supplements for acne, talk to your doctor.
-You should take supplements only if you have any deficiencies.
+You should take supplements only if you have any deficiencies confirmed by blood tests.

 1. Vitamin A

 Topical vitamin A (retinoids) is often used for acne management.
 However, a lack of this nutrient in your diet may also affect skin health and cause acne.
 A study found that a low plasma concentration of vitamin A was related to acne and might aggravate the condition (2).